safeREACH/docs/api-messaging.md

 - message: string - error description
 - channel: string - channel which was not able to be used to notify target
 - target: string - msisdn or email of the target which was not able to be reached
+- status: integer - status code for the specific message target
+  - 404 - in case the target was not found
+  - 409 - in case a target could not be notified by any of the specified channels

 > Each channel for a specific target will be returned as separate Error response object.